adzerk-oss/boot-cljs-example/README.md

 boot.user=> (start-repl)
 ```

-The page will automatically reload and connect to the CLJS REPL websocket.
+Reload the page in your browser.
+Your REPL is now connected to the page.

 ## License